Phase Retrieval using Alternating Minimization: Experiments

 We now present results from our experiments in three different settings.

 {\bf Independent Random Gaussian Measurements}: Each measurement vector $\vecfont{a_i}$ is generated from the standard complex Gaussian distribution.
-This measurement scheme was first suggested by \cite{CandesSV12} and till date, this is the only scheme with theoretical guarantees.
+This measurement scheme was first suggested by \cite{CandesSV12} as a first step to obtain a theoretical understanding of the problem.

 {\bf Multiple Random Illumination Filters}: We now present our results for the setting where the measurements are obtained using multiple illumination filters; this setting was suggested by \cite{CandesESV13}.
-In particular, choose $J$ vectors $\vecfont{z^{(1)}},\cdots,\vecfont{z^{(J)}}$ and compute the following discrete Fourier transforms:
+In particular, {choose $J$ vectors $\vecfont{z^{(1)}},\cdots,\vecfont{z^{(J)}}$ and compute the following discrete Fourier transforms:

 where $\cdot *$ denotes component-wise multiplication.
 Our measurements will then be the magnitudes of components of the vectors $\vecfont{\widehat{x}^{(1)}},\cdots,\vecfont{\widehat{x}^{(J)}}$.
-The above measurement scheme can be implemented by modulating the light beam or by the use of masks; see \cite{CandesESV13} for more details.
+Note that this gives a total of $Jn$ measurements.} The above measurement scheme can be implemented by modulating the light beam or by the use of masks; see \cite{CandesESV13} for more details.

 For this setting, we conduct a similar set of experiments as the previous setting.
 That is, we vary dimensionality of the true signal $\vecfont{z^{(u)}}$ (generated from the Gaussian distribution)and then empirically determine measurement and computational cost of each algorithm.
-Figures~\ref{fig:randomgaussianfilters-noisy} (a) and (b) present our experimental results for this measurement scheme.
+Figures~\ref{fig:randomgaussianfilters} (a) and (b) present our experimental results for this measurement scheme.
 Here again, we make similar observations as the last setting.
 That is, the measurement complexity of AltMinPhase is similar to PhaseCut and PhaseLift, but AltMinPhase is orders of magnitude faster than PhaseLift and PhaseCut.
-Note that Figure~\ref{fig:randomgaussianfilters-noisy} is on a log-scale.
+Note that Figure~\ref{fig:randomgaussianfilters} is on a log-scale.

 {\bf Noisy Phase Retrieval}: Finally, we study our method in the following noisy measurement scheme: